guoweier/GameHut/snake/tutorial_snake_english.md

     - `snake.pop()` is to remove the last square in the snake list.

 ### 4. Check collision
 When the snake touch the window border, game over.
-Here are my codes:
+Here are my codes:<br>
 ```
 if new_head[0] < 0 or new_head[0] >= WINDOWWIDTH or new_head[1] < 0 or new_head[1] >= WINDOWHEIGHT or new_head in snake[1:]:
     break